exercism/go/exercises/practice/robot-name/.docs/instructions.append.md

 ## Bonus test

-Once you get `go test` passing, you will find that there is a test in the test suite named `TestCollisions` which is skipped by default.
+Once you get `go test` passing, you will find that there is a test in the test suite named `TestCollisions` which is skipped by default since it can take a long time.
+This test creates new robots until no more new names can be assigned to the robot.

 To get the test to run, remove this line:
 ```go